jaysoffian/usharr/README.md

 make image
 ```

 The `/config` volume expects a directory containing `config.yaml`; `usharr.db` is created alongside it.
-Media tree mounts should be read-only.
+Media tree mounts can be read-only.

 Sample compose file: